sebastian-j-ibanez/fsync/README.md

 ## Use Cases
 - Sync wallpaper folder
 - Share video files
-- No access to server hosted services like Google Drive/OneDrive
+- No access to services like Google Drive/OneDrive

 ## Disclaimer
 **fsync** is in early alpha.
 There is no gurantee on software quality or stability.